ucb-ee106/eecs106a-fa22/policies.md

 If you are unable to attend office hours, please utilize the Edstem for this class.
 We cannot guarantee response time from instructors, but we highly recommend helping your classmates out as you can!

 Please take all homework, discussion, and lecture questions to Discussion TAs.
 All lab questions should be discussed with Lab TAs.
-Any administrative questions should be directed to Stella.
+Any administrative questions should be directed to Riddhi.
 If you do not follow these guidelines, there are no guarantees your questions will be answered.

 ## A Note on Late Work